 "RESOLVED THAT pursuant to the provisions of Section 139, 141, 142 and other applicable provisions, if any, of the Companies Act, 2013, read with rules made there under (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force), M/s BSR & Co.
-LLP, Chartered Accountants (Registration No. 101248W/W-100022) be and is hereby re-appointed as the Statutory Auditors of the Company to hold such office for a period of five years from the conclusion of this Annual General Meeting at such remuneration as may be mutually agreed between the Board of Directors of the Company and the Auditors."
+LLP, Chartered Accountants (Registration No. 101248W/W-100022) be and is hereby reappointed as the Statutory Auditors of the Company to hold such office for a period of five years from the conclusion of this Annual General Meeting till the conclusion of the Thirty Fifth Annual General Meeting at such remuneration as may be mutually agreed between the Board of Directors of the Company and the Auditors."